TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.sqlmanagedinstances/sqlmiaa-createinstance-uploadtelemetry.md

 - **View the metrics in the Portal**

-   Once metrics are uploaded, you should be able to visualize them from the Azure portal
+   Once metrics are uploaded, you should be able to visualize them from the Azure portal.

 ## **Recommended Documents**